erkenfelt/kossan-admin/README.md

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+When you run the project locally, you will use a firebase dev database.
+To access the database you need to log in to firebase.google.com with webmaster@kossan.net.

 ## Build

 Run `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.